Society Of Petroleum Engineers (SPE) Senegal To Host Exclusive Workshop On Local Content, Gas Sector Development At MSGBC Oil, Gas & Power 2025

 The workshop offers a unique opportunity for stakeholders to engage with Senegal's emerging energy sector and gain insights into optimizing local participation and long-term project value.
 As the country ramps up its oil and gas output, the session underscores the critical role of technical expertise, collaboration and strategic planning in unlocking sustainable growth.

 “SPE Senegal's workshop at this year's conference exemplifies the country's commitment to fostering knowledge-sharing and technical excellence in the MSGBC region.
-Attendees will undoubtedly gain valuable perspectives on local content opportunities, production optimization and effective strategies for managing Senegal's emerging gas and oil fields,” states Sandra Jeque, Events and Project Director, Energy Capital&Power.Distributed by APO Group on behalf of Energy Capital&Power.
+Attendees will undoubtedly gain valuable perspectives on local content opportunities, production optimization and effective strategies for managing Senegal's emerging gas and oil fields,” states Sandra Jeque, Events and Project Director, Energy Capital & Power.

 Legal Disclaimer: